vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_2.md

   ;
 ```

 This rule says that the parameters for `static-file` will always begin with a string.
 This string is the pathname of the static file.
-With this string, we can call our function to create a new `static-file` source driver. `instance` is used to return the new driver back to the caller. `configuration` is the `GlobalCfg` that represents the user's config file.
+With this string, we can call our function to create a new `static-file` source driver. `instance` is used to return the new driver back to the caller. `configuration` is the `GlobalConfig` that represents the user's config file.

 The midrule in this rule says that after the string for the pathname are options for the `static-file` driver.
 ```